Mir mine

-Open-pit mining began in 1957 and was discontinued in 2001.
-Since 2009, it has been active as an underground diamond mine.
+Both of the two then-largest diamonds mined in Russia were discovered at Mir, in 1980 (weighing 342.57 carats) and 2025 (weighing 468 carats).
+The mine's surface operations were discontinued in 2001, but in 2009 it became active again as an underground diamond mine.

 Discovery

-The diamond-bearing deposits were discovered on June 13, 1955, by Soviet geologists Yuri Khabardin, Ekaterina Elagina and Viktor Avdeenko during the large Amakinsky Expedition in Yakut ASSR.
-They found traces of the volcanic rock kimberlite, which is usually associated with diamonds.
-This finding was the second success in the search for kimberlite in Russia, after numerous failed expeditions of the 1940s and 1950s.
-(The first was Zarnitsa mine, 1954.)
-For this discovery, in 1957, Khabardin was given the Lenin Prize, one of the highest awards in the Soviet Union.
+The diamond-bearing deposits were discovered on 13 June 1955 by Soviet geologists Yuri Khabardin, Ekaterina Elagina, and Viktor Avdeenko during the large Amakinsky Expedition in Yakut ASSR.
+There they found traces of the volcanic rock kimberlite, which is usually associated with diamonds.
+This was the second success in the search for kimberlite in Russia (the first being Zarnitsa mine in 1954), after numerous failed expeditions of the 1940s and 1950s.
+For his discovery, Khabardin was given in 1957 the Lenin Prize, one of the highest awards in the Soviet Union.

 Development

 The development of the mine started in 1957, in extremely harsh climate conditions.
-Seven months of winter per year froze the ground, making it hard to mine.
-During the brief summer months, the ground turned to slush.
+Seven months of winter per year froze the ground, making it hard to mine, and during the brief summer months the ground turned to slush.
 Buildings had to be raised on piles, so that they would not sink from their warmth melting the permafrost.
 The main processing plant had to be built on better ground, found 20 km away from the mine.
 The winter temperatures were so low that car tires and steel would shatter and oil would freeze.
 During the winter, workers used jet engines to thaw and dig out the permafrost or blasted it with dynamite to get access to the underlying kimberlite.
 The entire mine had to be covered at night to prevent the machinery from freezing.